quentindarakdjian/Ma-MASS/README.md

 # Ma-MASS

-This repository is developed by AI Environnement and the Université de La Rochelle based on the Multi-Agents Stochastic Simulations platform of the University of Nottingham.
+This repository is developed by AI Environnement and the University of La Rochelle based on the Multi-Agents Stochastic Simulations platform of the University of Nottingham [Jacob Chapman, Darren Robinson].
 The code permits to make co-simulation via FMU with EnergyPlus.
 The platform is made of occupants behavior models.

 ## Guide